panoptesDev/panoptis-program-library/docs/src/token.md

    wallet should create the recipient's associated token account as described [here](associated-token-account.md#creating-an-associated-token-account).
-   The sender's wallet may choose to inform the user that as a result of account creation the transfer will require more SAFE than normal.
+   The sender's wallet may choose to inform the user that as a result of account creation the transfer will require more PANO than normal.
    However a wallet that chooses to not support creating the recipient's associated token account at this time should present a message to the user with enough information to permit them to find a workaround (such as transferring the